 7.3 The school manages the Roedean Community database of Old Roedeanians, parents, former parents, former staff, and friends of the school.
 Specific Roedean staff are able to access and use your personal data in the manner we explain below.
-Two representatives of the Old Roedeanians’ Association (ORA) have ‘read only’ access to the basic details of ORA members (only).
+Four representatives of the Old Roedeanians’ Association (ORA) have ‘read only’ access to the basic details of ORA members (only).
 The President, Two Vice Presidents and the Treasurer.

 7.5 As they are required to do under data protection law, the school and the ORA have each registered as controllers with the Information Commissioner (who is the data protection regulator).
 This means that the school and the ORA are each independently responsible for how they handle your personal data.

 7.6 The Old Roedeanians database will hold the following information about you: Your name, contact details, information about your interests and the Roedean events you have attended, and information about your interests outside of the Roedean community (eg, information about your hobbies, further education and your job).

 7.7 Personal data held on the database (and other information we collect about you through, for example, your attendance at ORA or Roedeanian Society events) will be used for the following purposes by the school and by the ORA:

 (a) To tell you about Roedean-related events and activities taking place (including reunions and social events);

 (b) To provide support and assistance to the school (including fundraising and governance);